Teoneag/Project-Crafter/README.md

 ## ToDo

-- find a better name for the project
+- find a better name for the project: project

 ### Fix